 Graduate Student Thesis and Dissertation Binding Instructions

-Important: Please note that all theses and dissertations are archived electronically at NC Docks on Belk Library’s website and therefore archival hard copies are no longer required by the ASU Library and many graduate programs.
+Important: Please note that all theses and dissertations are archived electronically at NC Docks on the University Libraries website and therefore archival hard copies are no longer required by the Libraries and many graduate programs.

 - Each student is responsible for having copies of his/her thesis made.
 All copies must be in correct page order with completed signature pages.
 The Graduate School does not check page order.

 - Go to the ASU Cashier’s office, pay for all copies to be bound, and get a receipt.